STIXProject/java-stix-validator/README.md

 ## <a name="overview"></a>Overview

-The validator uses the validation found java-stix to perform vaidation.
+The validator uses the validation found java-stix to validate STIX documents.
 As java-stix is not a one-for-one replacement for [python-stix][python-stix] neither is [python-based stix-validator][stix-validator].
 Meaning: this validator does not validate for best practices.
 The validator supports v1.1.1 and v1.2.0 releases